bridgedotnet/Demos/VSCode/CSProjDemo/README.md

 sense correctly and enabling you to build the project using **xbuild**.

 On Windows platform, MSBuild from microsoft .NET is used.
-On the other platforms, xbuild from mono (www.mono-project.com) is used.
+On the other platforms, xbuild from [mono](http://www.mono-project.com) is used.

 ## Building The Solution